LEARNAcademy/syllabus/react/props.md

 ### Passing Data as Props

-Now we will pass data from `App.js` down to the greeter component.
-Within the `Greeter` component call we will pass a variable `name` that contains the string "Hamilton".
-The variable is now available to the greeter component as props.
-To reference the variable `name` in the greeter component we need to do two things.
-First we need to pass props as an argument to the component.
-Then we can reference the variable through props as `props.name`.
+Now we will pass data from _App.js_ down to the _Greeter_ component.
+Within the _Greeter_ component call we will pass a variable `name` that contains the string "Hamilton".
+The variable is now available to the _Greeter_ component as props.
+To reference the variable `name` in the _Greeter_ component we need to do two things.
+First, we pass props as an argument to the _Greeter_ component call on _App.js_.
+Second, we reference the variable through props as `props.name` on the _Greeter_ component .

 **src/App.js**